Private Savings Calculator

 What is the difference between private savings and disposable income?

-Why is a high private savings rate important for individuals?
+Why is a high private savings rate important?

-How does my tax burden affect my ability to save?
+How does tax burden affect my ability to save?